backpackcloud/captain-hook/README.md

 #### Pushover

 Pushover is a notification service available for almost every platform.
-Captain knows how incredible it is and it's nice enough to support it.
-All the Captain needs is `pushover` as `type` and a sensitive input as `token`.
+All you need is `pushover` as `type` and a sensitive input as `token`.

 ```yaml
 transmitters: